Even the great ones can screw this one up, case-in-point: Apple, Inc. Consider this lesson when preparing for your next investor pitch.

-Whether you hate or love Apple one thing is clear, they are a powerhouse.
+Love or hate Apple – they are still a powerhouse.

-What other company has consistently developed product that people all over the world will sleep outside to be first in line to buy the new version of what they just purchased 6 months ago?
+What other company has consistently convinced people all over the world to be the first in line to buy the new version of what they just purchased 6 months ago?
 There are many reasons for the success of Apple’s international awe.
-Perhaps we’ll discuss those another time.
-Regardless of how they got there, one man was on point throughout it all – Steve Jobs.
+Regardless of how they got there, one man was on point throughout it all.

 On October 5, 2011, Jobs passed away – R.I.P.